vladkol/cortanapotw/README.md

 ![Working app](https://monosnap.com/image/XgXdLgMlZcaEy02PoJX6nFUpoG3HfR.png)

+Cortana works in Windows Phone 8.1 and later.
+The project requires Visual Studio 2013 or later.

 In addition to the resources above, there is a very good sample of Cortana integration - [MSDN Voice Search](https://code.msdn.microsoft.com/windowsapps/MSDN-Voice-Search-for-95c16d92).
 It includes both basic stuff like we used, and some advanced techiques, e.g. PhraseTopic with natural language commands.
 Good luck!